Skip to main content

 Anonymous Users

 If a user is not authenticated, call anonymous to track events without a user ID.
-This is useful for pre-signup flows or guest sessions.
+This is useful for pre-signup flows or guest user sessions.

 userpilot.anonymous()